 Securing the future of green skills for net zero delivery

-By lobbying for long term commitment to green skills development the NHDG want to secure the supply chain for Net Zero delivery.
+By lobbying for a long term commitment to green skills development, the NHDG aim to build the supply chain needed for net zero delivery.

 Pillar 3